Publications

 Working papers

-We propose the Virtual Bingo Blower (VBB) as a way to create ambiguity in computerized experiments.
-The VBB mimics a physical bingo blower using a physics engine.
-The number of balls, their colour and their speed, among other things, can be easily modified.
-We use the VBB to measure ambiguity attitudes in an online experiment.
-We find that it elicits similar ambiguity preferences compared to natural events.
-Further, we find that the VBB can be used to manipulate the level of ambiguity.
+We propose the Virtual Bingo Blower (VBB) as a way to generate credible risk and ambiguity in computerized experiments.
+Using a physics engine—a computer simulation of a physical system—the VBB simulates a conventional bingo blower.
+Different aspects of the VBB, such as the number of balls, their color, and their speed, can be easily modified.
+In an online experiment, we measure ambiguity attitudes and vary the source of ambiguity, using either the VBB or natural events.
+We find that the VBB and natural events result in a similar degree of ambiguity aversion.
+Further, we find that, by manipulating the number of balls, the VBB can be used to manipulate the perceived level of ambiguity.

 • How does the way we represent lotteries affect risk preferences?, with Chris Starmer.